What I Learned from Hollywood Legends About Happiness

 Doing research for this blog is kind of addictive.
 I'm currently reading various biographies from the Classic Hollywood era.
 And looking back at the important moments in their lives gets me thinking about my own...

-Sadly though, for all her success, Carole had a somewhat bittersweet life in her later years.
-Although she was married to the "King of Hollywood", Clark Gable, by many accounts she worried a great deal that he was cheating on her (he was a notorious player).
-Finally, her life was cut tragically short when she died in a plane crash at the age of 33 just outside of Las Vegas.
-You can still see the wreckage today, if you can make the hike -- and they say some of her jewels are still waiting to be found.
+Sadly, Carole’s life had a bittersweet ending.
+Although she was married to the "King of Hollywood," Clark Gable, by many accounts she worried a great deal that he was cheating on her (he was a notorious player).
+Finally, her story was cut tragically short when she died in a plane crash at the age of 33 just outside of Las Vegas.
+You can still see the wreckage today, if you can make the hike up Mt.
+Petosi -- and they say some of her most valuable jewels are still waiting to be found.

 Now I am reading about Rita Hayworth, who had a somewhat traumatic childhood, yet found a way to rise above it.
-But when she achieved stardom, she said bitterly that the men she loved went to bed with the characters from her films, and woke up with her.
+When she achieved stardom, she had a poignant way to describe the way she had become idolized as a sex symbol.
+She commented, bitterly, that the men she loved went to bed with the characters from her films, and woke up with her.
 She didn't seem to feel loved for who she really was.

 The message that we can learn from these women is, yes, to strive to be better.
 But if the drive for success becomes the center of our lives, perhaps its achievement will feel empty.
 Isn't the ultimate goal to have joy, and to share that joy with others?

-What can you give your life to that you know will never leave you feeling empty?
+So perhaps the first question when you wake up in the morning shouldn’t be how you can succeed, but rather what you can give your life to that will never leave you feeling empty?